 Here’s a look at the compressor with the switch removed.
 The fitting on the left is where the unloader valve line connects, and the vertical nipple on the right is where the pressure switch is mounted on this small DIY air compressor.
-The copper line sitting on the tank is the unloader line which connects from the tank fitting/tank check valve on the left over to the unloader valve on the pressure switch itself.
+The copper line sitting on the tank is the unloader line which connects from the tank fitting/tank check valve on the leftover to the unloader valve on the pressure switch itself.

 Now we want to remove the wires from the switch itself.
 There are two sets of wires.
-One set comes into the pressure switch from the motor, and the other set comes into the pressure switch from the supply side – the cord that you plug in to the wall socket.
+One set comes into the pressure switch from the motor, and the other set comes into the pressure switch from the supply side – the cord that you plug into the wall socket.

 We continue by removing the various wires from the old pressure switch connections.

 The power supply wires on this compressor are the black wire one of which comes from the cord to the plug, and the other is from the motor.
 The white wires, one from the power cord and the other from the motor circuit are the return wires.

-The black and white terminal connections inside this switch are show in the image above.
-When this switch trips, power flows on one of either side of the switch, so, on this switch, both black wires are on one side, and both white on the other.
+The black and white terminal connections inside this switch are shown in the image above.
+When this switch trips, power flows on one of either sides of the switch, so, on this switch, both black wires are on one side, and both white on the other.
 As the switch works, alternatively, the black wires will be live or the white return wires will be live.
 Other switches may work differently, and you will need to read the terminal mounts to see what wire goes where.

 The terminals will typically be marked motor or load.
 That’s where the wires from the compressor motor are attached.
 The other wire terminals may be marked supply or power and that’s where the wires from the power cord are attached.

 This next image is of the green wire mounting locations on this switch.
 The green wires are the ground wires and must be attached to a metal part of the pressure switch.
-One of these green wires from the power cord and the other is from the motor wires.
+One of these green wires is from the power cord and the other is from the motor wires.
 It doesn’t matter which green wire goes in which of these two spots in this pressure switch, as long as both wires are attached to the proper ground point.